davidgiven/bogomandel/README.md

 ## Who?

-This was written by two people:
+This was written by three people:

 Most of the program was by myself, David Given <dg@cowlark.com>; I have a website at http://cowlark.com.
 There may or may not be anything interesting